nkmlombardi/frenemy/docs/plan-drill-down.md

                 an immersive game atmosphere

         is playable at different scopes
+            among
-            among friends
+                friends
-            among communities
+                communities
-            among states
+                states
-            among countries
+                countries
             globally

     supports monetization that
-        is legally considered a game of skill because performance is dictated primarily by skill
+        is legally considered a game of skill because
+                performance is dictated primarily by skill

-        exploits gambling addiction by
+        exploits gambling addiction
+            by
                 implementing psychological tactics similar to casinos
                 influencing players to make emotional decisions as opposed to logical

-        exploits competitive human nature by
+        exploits competitive human nature
+            by
                 implementing leaderboards
                 implementing social media leaderboards, comparisons, statistics
                 allowing players to share their achievement while masking their failure

-    supports both fun and monetization by
+    supports both fun and monetization
+        by
             allowing players to wager and earn money by purchasing points via any major currency by wagering these points competing against others
 ```

 ## Conditionals